ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 `dotnet run`

-If execution was succesful you should receive a terminal output that looks like so:
+If execution was successful you should receive a terminal output that looks like so:
 <br>
 <img src="images/terminalOutputV2.png" alt="terminal output" width="50%"/>